-On February 11, 2025, the Cabinet of Ministers approved the support programme “Procedures in which state budget co-financing is granted for large, significant public events and the filming of foreign films in Latvia” (CM regulation 99).
+On February 11, 2025, the Cabinet of Ministers approved the support program proposed by the Ministry of Economics, "Procedures for the allocation of state budget co-financing for large, significant public events and foreign film shoots in Latvia" (Cabinet of Ministers Regulation No. 99).

-The objective of the aid programme is to ensure co-financing of the State budget for the organisation of large public events and filming of foreign films in Latvia, creating positive economic impact, as well as promoting international recognition of the image of the State of Latvia.
+The aim of the support program is to provide state budget co-financing for the organization of major events and foreign film shoots in Latvia, creating a positive economic impact and promoting the international recognition of Latvia's image.

-From this year on 3 March to 3 April, the Investment and Development Agency of Latvia (LIAA) will accept applications in the support programme for foreign films and major events.
-The total budget to support both programmes is planned at EUR 23.67 million by 2027.
-You can apply for support on the platform: www.business.gov.lv.
+From December 15, 2025, to January 30, 2026, the Investment and Development Agency of Latvia (LIAA) will accept applications for the third round of the foreign film and major event support program.
+The total budget for both programs until 2027 is planned to be EUR 23.67 million.
+Applications for support can be submitted on the national business development platform www.business.gov.lv.

 Application for the organisation of large public events in Latvia.